lhmet/inmetr/README.md

 Stations ID
 -----------

-To search a meteorological station from INMET we can use the data included in `inmetr` package and loaded as `bdmep_meta`.
+To search a meteorological station from INMET we can use metadata of INMET stations included in `inmetr` package as `bdmep_meta`.

 ``` r
 head(bdmep_meta)